-Naturally, the copycats emerged, each seeking to capitalize on our sensation.
-There was a Big Richard’s Elephant Stew that appeared on the scene, followed by a Hungry Betty’s Elephant Simmer and several others that came on the scene, though they lacked the staying power of our product.
-It seemed we had a secret recipe that could not be duplicated.
-They were obviously missing a secret ingredient.
+Naturally, a few copycats emerged, each seeking to capitalize on our sensation.
+There was a Big Richard’s Elephant Simmer that appeared on the scene, followed by a Hungry Betty’s Elephant Braised Broth and several others that came on the scene, though they lacked the staying power of our product.
+It seemed we had a secret recipe that could not quite be duplicated.
+They were obviously missing the secret ingredient.
 And then there were a few other companies and a yahoo from Alaska who tried to pawn off moose stew for the real thing.

 My job at last complete, I took Harvard and Stanford to dinner to thank them for all their efforts and tireless dedication to the task at hand.
 After toasting our success during dessert and cigars, I paid them the balance of their salaries and included a healthy bonus for each.
 Both, of course, were eager to start another project with me.
 But me, I had one subject on my mind: Mr. Hollinger’s secret to success in all things.